nishantapatil3/spire-federation-kind/README.md

 ## Build

+**Note:** There are some known issues with Mac's Docker networking and kind clusters's metallb networking being incompatible, so this article is written for `linux/amd64` platform and Docker images are built for `linux/amd64` by default.

-Ensure that the current working directory is spire-federation-kind and run the following command to build and push docker images
+Ensure that the current working directory is spire-federation-kind and run the following command to build

-Note: replace docker image push with your cloud repository
+Optionally: push containers to your cloud repository.

 ```bash
 $ ./build.sh